Meloweh/altoclef/README.md

 - (Unconfirmed) Softlock scenario: Want to go to roof of schematic, stacks up in the schematic zone with random blocks but tries to remove those since mostly air is wanted at those positions, repeat.
 - ~~There is yet another crafting softlock in default altoclef that breaks the builder~~
 - (Unconfirmed) There is a similar soft lock in the furnace task like the one I fixed in update alpha.3
-- It can happen that after a while the builder task repeats to collect more materials after just one block was placed
+- It can occur that after a while the builder task repeats to collect more materials after just one block was placed
 - Anti mine protection zones are not seperated by world
 - Anti mine protection zones are not seperated by dimension
 - Unsupported blocks should become support but until then they be ignored